SolKuczala/cliAlgoTool/README.md

 make run-benchmark
 ```

+#### Dockerfile
+To try the docker build, make sure docker is in your sudoer group.
+This was just and addition to show the usage.

 ### Possible choices for sorting algorithm
 1. Use Golang built in sort(quicksort) algorithm - it has an optimized version of quicksort for v1.22.